The Matomo (Piwik) team does its best to ensure that the Matomo source code is secure. We do this by:

 Here are a few tips to make your Matomo server more secure and analytics data safer:

-- Install Matomo in a separate MySQL Database
+- Install Matomo in a separate MySQL (or MariaDB) Database

 By doing this you are making sure that if a hacker gains access to your CMS database, they won’t be able to access Matomo, and vice versa.

 Run the MySQL secure installation tool to improve the default security settings: